Clemapfel/jluna/docs/manual.md

 Where we used `jluna::Symbol` to what needs to be `:_name` julia-side.
 We specified it as `static` as that creation only needs to happen once over the course of the runtime, saving a little bit of overhead each call.

-#### Implement unbox

 Now that we have box fully written, we can turn our attention to unbox.
-Unboxing is much simpler, all we need to do is access the property of the julia-side instance pointed to by the argument using `Base.getfield`, then construct the C++-side instance.
+Unboxing is much simpler, all we need to do, is to access the property of the julia-side instance pointed to by the argument, using `Base.getfield`, then construct the C++-side instance.
 Because we are back C++-side, we can use `Tadpole::evolve` to create a frog, as intended:

 ```cpp
 template<Is<Frog::Tadpole> T>